Sender reputation and the Protocol Analysis agent

 Sender reputation weighs each of these statistics and calculates an SRL for each sender.
 The SRL is a number from 0 through 9 that predicts the probability that a specific sender is a spammer or otherwise malicious user.
 A value of 0 indicates that the sender isn't likely to be a spammer; a value of 9 indicates that the sender is likely to be a spammer.

 You can configure a block threshold from 0 through 9 at which sender reputation issues a request to the Sender Filter agent, and, therefore, blocks the sender from sending a message into the organization.
-When a sender is blocked, the sender is added to the Blocked Senders list for a configurable period.
+When a sender is blocked, the sender is added to the Blocked Senders list for a configurable time period.
 How blocked messages are handled depends on the configuration of the Sender Filter agent.
 The following actions are the options for handling blocked messages:

-Accept and mark as a blocked sender
+Accept Messages are accepted and marked as coming from a blocked sender

 By default, sender reputation sets a rating of 0 for senders that haven't been analyzed.
-After a sender has sent 20 or more messages, sender reputation calculates an SRL that's based on the statistics listed earlier in this topic.
+After a sender has sent 20 or more messages, sender reputation calculates an SRL that's based on the statistics described earlier in this topic.

 Sender reputation acts on messages during two phases of the SMTP session:

-At the MAIL FROM: SMTP command Sender reputation acts on a message only if the message was blocked or otherwise acted on by the Connection Filter agent, Sender Filter agent, Recipient Filter agent, or Sender ID agent.
+At the MAIL FROM: SMTP command Sender reputation acts on a message only if the message was blocked or otherwise acted on by the Connection Filtering agent, Sender Filter agent, Recipient Filter agent, or Sender ID agent.
 In this case, sender reputation retrieves the sender's current SRL rating from the sender profile that's persisted about that sender on the Exchange server.
 After this rating is retrieved and evaluated, the Exchange server configuration dictates the behavior that occurs at a particular connection according to the block threshold.

 After the "end of data" SMTP command The end of data transfer (EOD) SMTP command is given when all the actual message data is sent.
-At this point in the SMTP session, many of the anti-spam agents have processed the message.
-As a by-product of anti-spam processing, the statistics that sender reputation relies on are updated.
+At this point in the SMTP session, many of the antispam agents have processed the message.
+As a by-product of antispam processing, the statistics that sender reputation relies on are updated.
 Therefore, sender reputation has the data to calculate or recalculate an SRL rating for the sender.

 When sender reputation calculates an SRL, sender reputation tries to connect to the sender's originating IP address by using a variety of common proxy protocols, such as SOCKS4, SOCKS5, HTTP, Telnet, Cisco, and Wingate.
-Sender reputation formats a protocol-specific request in an attempt to connect back to the Edge Transport server from the open proxy server by using an SMTP request.
+Sender reputation formats a protocol-specific request in an attempt to connect back to the Exchange server from the open proxy server by using an SMTP request.
 If an SMTP request is received from the proxy server, sender reputation verifies that the proxy server is an open proxy server and adjusts the SRL rating according to this result.
-By default, detection of open proxy servers is enabled on sender reputation.
+By default, the detection of open proxy servers is enabled in sender reputation.